Craig Thompson: Career

 In 2007, Thompson created the artwork for the Menomena album Friend and Foe, which was released on January 23 from Barsuk Records.
 Thompson's design received a Grammy nomination for Best Recording Package, to which he responded, "I wanna get it!
 I think it would be very funny to be a cartoonist with a Grammy ... if nothing else it helps bring attention to the band."

 In late 2004, Thompson began working on Habibi, a graphic novel published by Pantheon Books, in September 2011.
 The book is influenced by Arabic calligraphy and Islamic mythology: "I'm playing with Islam in the same way I was playing with Christianity in Blankets", as he said in a 2005 interview.
 The book was praised by Time magazine, Elle magazine, Financial Times, Salon, The Independent, NPR, The Millions, Graphic Novel Reporter, and The Harvard Crimson.
 Other reviewers, such as Michael Faber of The Guardian, and a six-person roundtable discussion of the book conducted by Charles Hatfield of The Comics Journal, while lauding the quality of Thompson's visuals and his use of various Eastern motifs, narrative parallels and intertwining plots and subplots, had negative reactions to the book's length, or the degree of sexual cruelty inflicted upon the main characters.

+From 2019 to 2024 Craig Thompson worked on a serialized comic, Ginseng Roots.
+The series is a "recherche du temps perdu" that tells the story of ginseng in parallel with Craig's childhood, among Christian fundamentalist parents, hard work to grow ginseng, and comics.
+The 12th and last comic book of the series was published by Uncivilized Books in February 2024.
+The series was published as a book by Penguin Random House in April 2025.
+Ginseng farmer Will Hsu likened waiting for the comic book installments to what it's like to grow ginseng: "It teaches you the patience of ginseng,” Hsu explained.
+“You know, you read a comic book and now you’ve got to wait months for the next installment.
+Well, you plant ginseng seeds, you’ve got to wait years until you harvest something.”